Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Introduction

 \section{Introduction}

-Estimating heterogeneous \textit{long-term} treatment effects (HLTEs) from short-term experiments is a common problem in marketing, economics, and medicine~\cite{Feuerriegel.2024, Yang.2024-LearningTheOptimalPolicy, Athey.2025}.
-In many real-world applications, outcomes of interest materialize only after substantial delays or incur high measurement costs.
-As a result, randomized experiments typically record only short-term surrogate outcomes, and must be combined with auxiliary data sources that capture long-term outcomes in order to estimate HLTEs~\cite{Cai.2024-latent, Cai.2025-Individual, Chen.2025}.
+Estimating heterogeneous \textit{long-term} treatment effects (HLTEs) from short-term studies is a common problem in marketing, economics, and medicine~\citep{Feuerriegel.2024, Yang.2024-LearningTheOptimalPolicy, Athey.2025}.
+In many real-world applications, the primary outcomes of interest materialize only after substantial delays or incur high measurement costs.
+As a result, short-term studies typically record only surrogate outcomes, and must be combined with auxiliary data sources that capture long-term outcomes in order to estimate HLTEs~\citep{Cai.2024-latent, Cai.2025-Individual, Chen.2025}.

-\textbf{Example.} In oncology drug development, randomized clinical trials of newly developed cancer therapies often rely on short-term surrogate endpoints, such as tumor shrinkage or biomarker responses, because outcomes like overall survival may take years to observe~\cite{Belin.2020}.
-As a result, long-term outcomes for the new therapy are typically unavailable at the time of the trial.
-To assess long-term treatment effects, researchers therefore combine short-term randomized trial data with historical patient records or cancer registries that contain long-term survival outcomes, where survival can be modeled as a function of observed surrogate endpoints.
+\textbf{Example.} In job training, policy-makers seek long-term effects on employment (e.g., earnings in 3 years) but only observe employment status or earnings within a short time period~\citep{Hotz.2006}.
+Similarly, recommending a new therapy targets long-term benefits (e.g., years of life gained), while only short-term surrogates such as tumor shrinkage are available~\citep{Belin.2020}.
+Timely decisions thus require estimating heterogeneous long-term effects from short-term outcomes, aided by historical data that contain long-term outcomes but may lack treatment information.

-Formally, the task of estimating long-term treatment effects is typically formalized as follows~\cite{Chen.2023, Yang.2024-Targeting, Athey.2025}: a short-term randomized dataset $\mathcal{D}_1$, in which treatment assignment is randomized and surrogate outcomes are observed, and a long-term observational dataset $\mathcal{D}_2$, in which long-term outcomes are recorded but treatment assignment may be missing or unobserved (e.g., because it is a new medical treatment or marketing intervention that was not yet applied before).
+Formally, the task of estimating long-term treatment effects is typically formalized as follows~\citep{Chen.2023, Yang.2024-Targeting, Athey.2025}: a short-term dataset $\mathcal{D}_1$ (either experimental or observational), in which treatment is observed alongside surrogate outcomes, and a long-term observational dataset $\mathcal{D}_2$, in which long-term outcomes are recorded but treatment assignment may be missing or unobserved (e.g., because it is a new medical treatment or marketing intervention that was not yet applied before).
 The two datasets have shared covariates, which then enable identification and estimation of long-term treatment effects under suitable assumptions.
+In this paper, we focus on the canonical setting with surrogacy and comparability assumptions~\citep{Athey.2025, Chen.2023, Yang.2024-Targeting, Kallus.2025}.
+Under identification, classic confounding adjustment strategies can be adapted to derive meta-learners\footnote{Meta-learners are model-agnostic algorithms that decompose heterogeneous treatment effect estimation into a collection of sub-regression problems \citep{Kunzel.2019, Curth.2021}.} for HLTE estimation, such as the \emph{long-term} T-learner, RA-learner, IPW-learner, and DR-learner (See Section~\ref{sec:standard_learners}, Appendix~\ref{app:analogy}).